Vimala242/DataAnalysis_Projects/Bellabeat Case Study/README.md

 #### Data Integrity and Credibility:
 Given the small sample size (30 users) and the lack of demographic information, there is a potential for sampling bias.
 It is unclear whether the sample accurately reflects the broader population.
 Additionally, the dataset is not current and was collected over a relatively short two-month period, which may limit its applicability.
 Due to these constraints, we will approach the case study with an operational perspective, focusing on the practical insights derived from the available data.
 ## Step 3: Process
-I decided to use R for my analysis because of its accessibility, ability to handle the volume of data I'll be working with, and the convenience it offers in creating data visualizations that can effectively communicate my findings and recommendations to stakeholders.
+R Studio was chosen for this analysis due to its wide range of packages and powerful data visualization capabilities, which allowed for in-depth exploration of the data.
-#### Setting up my environment by loading the packages:
+#### Environment Setup:
-I will choose the packages that will help in working on my analysis and open them.
-Packages to be used for my analysis includes;
+I will select the packages that are essential for my analysis and load them.
+The packages to be used for my analysis include:
 * tidyverse
 * here
 * skimr
 * janitor
 * lubridate
-#### Installing the packages,
+#### Installing the packages:
 ```
 install.packages("tidyverse")
 install.packages("here")